sig6774/sig6774/README.md

-# Thank you for visiting!!
+Thank you for visiting!!

-## I am interested in ETL Pipeline, Natural Language Processing, Graph Database.
+I'm studied in Backend, Data Pipeline.
 <br>

-## My goal is to become a person who can do the whole process from data collection to analysis.
+**My goal is to become a person who can do the whole process from data collection to analysis.**
 <br>

-## Thank you for visiting :)
+Thank you for visiting :)
 <br>

 <hr>